About Jeffrey R. Patt

 A pragmatic approach to complex deals

-Jeff represents a wide range of clients in a variety of corporate matters, including public and private capital transactions, mergers and acquisitions, joint ventures and corporate governance matters.
-He has been recognized by The Legal 500 US and Chambers USA for his middle-market M&A practice for the past several years and, more recently, by Chambers USA for his work with startups and emerging companies.
+Jeff represents a wide range of clients in a variety of corporate matters, including debt and equity capital transactions, mergers and acquisitions, joint ventures and corporate governance matters.
+He has been recognized by The Legal 500 US and Chambers USA for his middle-market M&A practice and by Chambers USA for his work with startups and emerging companies.
 According to Chambers USA, clients say Jeff "finds pragmatic solutions to complex problems and convinces the other side that is the right approach."
 Clients rely on Jeff's candor and efficient problem-solving.

 ⇣ Expand to read more